Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

-In this section we give the function used for fitting the V-T correlation in the main text.
-Eq.
-(A2) gives the final state collected by detector 1-4.
+In this section, we give the function used for fitting the V-T correlation in the main text.
+Supplementary Eq.
+(10) gives the final state collected by detectors 1-4.
 When we reduce the transmissivity T of photon s2, it should be rewritten as:

-where we have denote identical photons with the same subscript.
+where we have denoted identical photons with the same subscript.
 R is the reflectivity of photon s2.
-The second term are dissipated and not detected.
-Therefore, the second term will not contribute to four-fold coincidence but to coincidences on detector 1, 2 and 3.
+The second term is dissipated and not detected.
+Therefore, the second term will not contribute to four-fold coincidence but to coincidences on detectors 1, 2, and 3.
 The visibility of the above equation for four-fold coincidence is

 We consider $\alpha$ as a variable and are used to quantify the path identity of the photons or the intensity imbalance of the sources, as stated above.
-Fig. A7 shows the four-photon FI with different transmissivities of photon s2, which corresponds to Fig. 3c in the main text.
+Supplementary Fig. 7 shows the four-photon FI with different transmissivities of photon s2, which corresponds to Fig. 3c.
 As T is reduced, the visibility tends to vanish.
-The $\alpha$ calculated from coincidence counts (0.521) is higher than that from the fitting curve (0.42) with Eq.
-(A20) .
-The difference may come from the limited long-time stability of our experiment and multiphoton noise from high order emission.
+The $\alpha$ calculated from coincidence counts (0.521) is higher than that from the fitting curve (0.42) with Supplementary Eq.
+(28) .
+The difference may come from the limited long-time stability of our experiment and multiphoton noise from high-order emission.

-For the coincidences on detectors 1, 2 and 3, as the second term in Eq.
-(A19) and term $\ket{1210}$ in Eq.
-(1) in the main text will contribute a constant noise, the visibility is
+For the coincidences on detectors 1, 2, and 3, as the second term in Supplementary Eq.
+(27) and term $\ket{1210}$ in Eq.
+(1) will contribute a constant noise, the visibility is

-V is proportion to T. Fig. A8 shows the four-photon FI with different transmissivities of photon s2, which corresponds to Fig. 4c in the main text.
+V is proportion to T. Supplementary Fig. 8 shows the four-photon FI with different transmissivities of photon s2, which corresponds to Fig. 4c.
 As T is reduced, the visibility again tends to vanish.